-When you are viewing the groups from a directory (for example, when searching for a person and you have selected a directory rather than the MyID database), MyID displays a hierarchical list of the groups in the directory, with Source: Directory displayed at the top of the dialog.
+When you are viewing the groups from a directory (for example, when searching for a person and you have selected a directory rather than the MyID database), MyID displays a hierarchical list of the groups in the directory, with the Source set as Directory in the Selected Group section of the dialog.

-- Click the expand group icon to expand a group - Click the close group icon to close a group. - Click the group information icon to display information about the group. - Select a group from the tree; its name is displayed at the top of the dialog. - Click Confirm to confirm your selection and close the dialog.
+- Click the expand group icon ⊕ to expand a group - Click the close group icon to close a group. - Click Show group description to display the descriptions for the groups instead of their names.